Enterprise SEO Strategy: How to Get Started?

-Redo your article taking into account points and add 10 to 20% more content.
+Redo your article taking into account those points, and add 10 to 20% more content.

 Tip #3: Simplify your searches

-Use the “Keyword Surfer” extension that gives you search volume information directly in your Google page when you search for a keyword. 😍
+Use the “Keyword Surfer” extension that gives you search volume information directly on your Google page when you search for a keyword. 😍

 Tip #4: Take inspiration from competitors